 Router: The device that hooks up to the modem and cast a wireless signal and allows more than one computer/device to connect.
 It also has a built-in firewall to protect your network from intrusions.

 Combo Modem / Router Gateway: Both of those in one piece of equipment to save space and simplify things.
 This really is the best cable modem option for most people in the market and why we recommend it to you.

-If you want the best combo cable modem router, then Netgear Nighthawk C7000 reigns supreme.
+If you want the best combo cable modem router, then Netgear C7000 Nighthawk AC1900 reigns supreme.
 Not by performance rating, as it is almost identical to the ARRIS SURFboard SBG7580AC.
-It holds the title based on the built in firmware / software and the functional USB Ports.
-If this is not important to you, save money and get the ARRIS combo modem.
+It holds the title based on the built-in chip/firmware/software and the functional USB Ports.
+The ARRIS should be avoided in this situation.